neelmewada/VisualBuilder/README.md

 Much better, right?
 It handles adding subviews for you.
 Feel free to check out the Usage & features below and give it a try.

-## Installation

-Coming soon via CocoaPods.
-Till then, you can directly add this repo as a module in a Xcode workspace.

 # Usage

 Visual Builder can be implemented in both ```UIViewController``` and ```UIView``` subclasses.
 Here's a step-by-step example of a view controller implementation.